Something Old: How To Buy A Vintage Wedding Dress

 What To Think About When Buying A Vintage Wedding Dress

 Furthermore, be prepared to have to alter your dress to fit or change elements that you might not like.
-Even Princess Beatrice had The Queen’s gown altered for her wedding day, adding puffed sleeves and a satin trim on the hem.
+Even Princess Beatrice had her grandmother’s gown altered for her wedding day, adding puffed sleeves and a satin trim on the hem.

-When you’re shopping for any type of vintage clothing, it’s best to go in with an open mind.
-You might not be able to source exactly what you have in your imagination (and there are modern dressmakers and bridal boutiques for that), but you could be in for a wonderful surprise, coming away with a vintage wedding dress you had never dreamed of.
+When shopping for any type of vintage clothing, it’s best to go in with an open mind.
+You might not be able to source exactly what you have in your imagination (there are modern dressmakers and bridal boutiques for that), but you could be in for a wonderful surprise, coming away with a vintage wedding dress you had never dreamed of.

 Cambridge Vintage Bridal